 You can adjust this general marketing strategy to fit your specific needs on different platforms and in different situations.

 There are many reasons to start social media content marketing, including:

 - Identifying your niche

-Start by digging deep to understand what you want to accomplish from starting a social media marketing campaign.
+Start by digging deep to understand what you want to accomplish by starting a social media marketing campaign.
 This sets the groundwork for other strategies.

 Get to Know Your Audience